mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 #### 4. Add the federated credentials to the application

-In this last step, we are ready to associate the service account that will be automatically deployed in the project's cluster with the AAD Application created before.
+In this last step, we are ready to associate the service account that will be automatically deployed in the cluster namespace associated to the environment of the project with the AAD Application created before.

 On the Application main page, click on the `Certificates & secrets` menu voice on the left, then switch to the `Federated credential` tab and click `Add credential`, you will be prompted with a form.
 Inside the form fill in the `Subject identifier` field in the following way: